pgailinas/videoqa-representation-comparison/README.md

 The primary research hypothesis is:

-> Self-supervised autoencoder video representations can provide more effective downstream VideoQA performance than pretrained CLIP video representations when both are evaluated using identical CLIP text embeddings and the same downstream classifier.
+> Self-supervised `autoencoder_video` representations can provide more effective downstream multiple-choice VideoQA performance than pretrained `clip_video` representations when both are evaluated using identical `clip_text` representations, the same Fusion MLP classifier, and a common evaluation framework.

-The project further investigates whether learned autoencoder representations can provide meaningful latent structure for downstream VideoQA evaluation when compared with pretrained CLIP video representations under a common evaluation framework.
+The project further investigates whether self-supervised representation learning can produce video embeddings that improve downstream VideoQA performance while maintaining a consistent multimodal classification pipeline.

 ## ⚙️ Execution Notes